PowerDMARC

 Mitigation: Google Acknowledges the Issue

 Gmail’s cybersecurity engineer Chris Plummer was the first to spot the scammers’ manipulation of the Gmail BIMI system.
-By tricking Gmail into recognizing their fake brands as legitimate, scammers could bypass the system’s intended purpose of instilling user confidence.
+They tricked Gmail into seeing their fake brands as real.
+This let scammers bypass the system’s purpose.
+It was meant to build user trust.

-Plummer immediately reported his findings to Google, expecting a swift response to address the vulnerability.
-However, Google initially dismissed his discovery as “intended behavior,” causing frustration among security experts and users alike.
+Plummer immediately reported his findings to Google.
+They expected a swift response to address the vulnerability.
+Google initially ignored his discovery.
+They called it “intended behavior.”
+This caused frustration among security experts and users.

 In a statement to Plummer, Gmail’s security Team expressed gratitude for his persistence in raising awareness about the issue.
 They assured him and the user community that the appropriate team was resolving the vulnerability.